shichao-an/notes/docs/bd/ch1.md

 2. When you want to know the value for a query, run a function on that batch view.
 3. The batch view makes it possible to get the values you need from it very quickly, without having to scan everything in it.

-For example, you’re building a web analytics application, and you want to query the number of pageviews for a URL on any range of days.
-If you were computing the query as a function of all the data, you’d scan the dataset for pageviews for that URL within that time range, and return the count of those results.
+For example, you're building a web analytics application, and you want to query the number of pageviews for a URL on any range of days.
+If you were computing the query as a function of all the data, you'd scan the dataset for pageviews for that URL within that time range, and return the count of those results.

 Instead, the batch view approach (as show in the figure below) works as follows: